Maikatura/TunaPresets/README.md

 | UpAndDown | Goes up first to change then down |
 | DownAndUp | Goes down first to change then up |

-To add another animation then the default use ?animation=[animation type]
+To add another animation then the default use `?animation=[animation type]` so a custom animation url should look like this<br>

-so a custom animation url should look like this `https://maikatura.github.io/TunaPresets/Default-TopLeft.html?animation=UpAndDown`
+`https://maikatura.github.io/TunaPresets/Default-TopLeft.html?animation=UpAndDown`

 ## Setup